eirikhanssen/odf2jats/README.md

   have **rid** attributes that misses capital letters from author's surname.
     - extract relevant capital letters from the text node directly before the xref-element?
     - leave it as is and let the person doing the conversion manually fix those **rid** attributes?

+### Automatic correction/error handling
+In some cases it is obvious how to correct typing mistakes.
+This can be done automatically with regex, but then a ```<xsl:message>...</xsl:message>``` should be generated about what was fixed.
+This will end up in the err.log so that corrections will not go unnoticed, and can be reported back to the authors/editors.

+Some tests should be made to check for and report common problems.

+### Adjacent bold, italic elements of the same type with whitespace-only nodes between.
+Sometimes the software for writing documents will insert adjacent bold or italic element in the same word, depending on how the user edits the text.
+These should be merged, but maybe the white-space between can be significant, so this needs some care.

 ### Writing and styling aids for editors and authors